-FIG. 2 Drag Rescue Device (DRD): Proper deployment and use
+FIG. 3 Drag Rescue Device (DRD): Proper deployment and use

-5.7 OTHER IMPORTANT SAFETY FEATURES (FIG. 3)
+5.7 OTHER IMPORTANT SAFETY FEATURES (FIG. 4)

-Collar: 1 Your coat's collar must be raised up and secured with the hook and loop closure (with the throat tab engaged if your Garment has a throat tab) in order to provide limited protection from heat, flame, and other hazards.
+Collar: 1 Your coat's collar must be raised up and secured with the hook and loop closure (with the throat tab engaged if your Garment has a throat tab) in order to provide limited protection to the neck area from heat, flame, and other hazards.